These days, content is everywhere. Whether it’s from the web, social media, or video, people and companies create content every day.

 Whether it was a mistake or intentional, your business won’t do well by stealing other people’s content.
 Instead, check out all of the amazing marketing tips I have on Content Marketing Life.

 Sometimes, duplicate content is accidental.
 For instance, you might have accidentally published the same URL twice.
 It’s even possible to trigger duplicate content alerts from accidentally writing something that sounds too similar to another person’s writing.

 Search engines like Google and others have the massive task of determining where a piece of content first came from.
 Fortunately, these bots and content platforms keep track of this information.

 When search engine bots detect duplicate content, they’ll display the original higher in search results than anything copied.

 Programs like Grammarly can scan your created text to make sure it’s all original.

 Is the information still factual?

 Ideas and opinions can change over time.
-Considering that, it’s good to look at your existing content and make sure there’s nothing that’s out of date.
+Considering that, it’s good to look at your existing posts and pages during a website content audit and make sure there’s nothing that’s out of date.